Our most recent “Life as a…” segment sees us drop in on Multimedia Localization Project Manager Joanna Król.

 How did you come to specialize in Multimedia Localization?

-Joanna: I was a Project Manager for Argos for many years before I was assigned a big new client that needed Multimedia localization.
+JK: I was a Project Manager for Argos for many years before I was assigned a big new client that needed Multimedia localization.

 This client is a multi-billion dollar Swiss pharma company that creates e-learning courses for its managers and sales people internationally.
 The computer-based trainings cover lots of soft-skills like sales techniques, team management and motivational skills.
 The CBT’s are in Articulate’s Storyline course development format.